 - Annual: Full-duration test for 90 minutes; verify illumination levels and that the farthest remote stays bright at the end.

-- Records: Keep written logs of dates, results, corrective actions—ready for AHJ review.
+- Records: Keep written logs of dates, results, and corrective actions—ready for AHJ review.
+Include one-line diagram, head schedule (W & qty), conductor gauge, run lengths, and voltage-drop math.

 What Inspectors Look For (Quick Checklist)